EconometricInstitute/feb22012-programming-website/data/week2/3-reading-and-writing.md

 For the dictionary, implement a constructor which takes no parameters, and the following methods:

- - `public void add(String words, String translation)` adds a word to the dictionary.
+ - `public void add(String word, String translation)` adds a word to the dictionary.
 Every word has just one translation, and if the same word is added for the second time, nothing happens.

  - `public String translate(String word)` returns the translation for the given word.
 If the word is not in the dictionary, returns null.